yale-fortunoff/critical-editions-content/content/intro-hvt-2348.md

 >The next year, the admissions committee enacted the 'Limitation of Numbers' policy, an informal quota.
 Jewish enrollment was held to about 10 percent for four decades...
 Today, Jewish students account for about 30 percent of the Yale enrollment, far greater than the proportion of Jews in the United States population, which is listed at 2.5 percent in the 1985 American Jewish Year Book...
 Not until 1946 would a Jew become a full professor at Yale College.
 Not until 1947 did the Corbey Court eating club for law students accept Jews, finally extending membership to a small group that included Robert M. Morgenthau, [who went on to become] the Manhattan District Attorney.
 And not until 1965 did a Jew become a member of the Yale Corporation, when William Horowitz, a banker in New Haven, was elected to the board that sets university policy...
 In 1948, Yale ceased automatically segregating housing between Christians and Jews, blacks and whites.
 Still, the number of Jewish students remained relatively fixed at about 10 percent.[^16]

-[^16]: Dirk Johnson, ‘Yale’s Limit on Jewish Enrollment Lasted Until Early 1960s, Book Says,’ *New York Times* (4 March 1986) at <https://www.nytimes.com/1986/03/04/nyregion/yale-s-limit-on-jewish-enrollment-lasted-until-early-1960-s-book-says.html>.
+[^16]: Dirk Johnson, 'Yale's Limit on Jewish Enrollment Lasted Until Early 1960s, Book Says,' *New York Times* (4 March 1986) at <https://www.nytimes.com/1986/03/04/nyregion/yale-s-limit-on-jewish-enrollment-lasted-until-early-1960-s-book-says.html>.
 See also Dan Oren, *Joining the Club: A History of Jews and Yale* (New Haven: Yale University Press, 1986); and Jerome Karabel, *The Chosen: The Hidden History of Admission and Exclusion at Harvard, Yale, and Princeton* (New York: Mariner Books, 2006).

 Despite the quotas, Bruskin recalled that there was an expectation that Jewish boys would receive an education.
 As Bruskin explained, "Our ethnic background and so-forth, it was just where you got to go.
 You go to high school and you supposedly go to college too, if you can afford it."[^17]